Trust & Estate Litigation

 - A Trust Agreement Contains Contradictory, Unclear, or Confusing Language

-- The Settlor Did Not Have the Legal Capacity or Was Unduly Influenced or Coerced When Creating the Trust
+- The Settlor Did Not Have the Legal Capacity or Was Unduly Influenced When Creating the Trust

 - Trustee Removal or Replacement